Important Safety Information

 Suicidal Behavior and Ideation: Antiepileptic drugs (AEDs), including EPRONTIA, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 Patients treated with any AED should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.

 Fetal Toxicity: EPRONTIA can cause fetal harm when administered to pregnant women.
-The benefits and risks should be considered when administering this drug in women of childbearing potential.
+Use during pregnancy can cause major congenital malformations, including but not limited to cleft lip and/or palate and being small for gestational age.
+The benefits and risks should be considered when administering this drug to women of childbearing potential.

 Withdrawal of Antiepileptic Drugs: EPRONTIA should be gradually withdrawn to minimize the potential for seizures or increased seizure frequency.
 If rapid withdrawal is required, appropriate monitoring is recommended.